maximusmagnusjopela/gamegin/README.md

 # gamegin
-A general purpose library for building programmatic models of games
+A general purpose library for building programmatic models of games.